 - Meat Products.

-What candy can horses eat?
+What vegetables can horses not eat?

 Here are eight foods you should never feed your horse: